 Knowledge of basic linguistic terminology is assumed, and some background in historical linguistics and linguistic typology is advantageous.

 This course presents an overview of the linguistic diversity found in three major regions of the world: Africa, Asia, and the Americas.
 We focus specifically on Africa, Island Southeast Asia and New Guinea, and South America.
 The course is divided into three modules, one for each region.
-It will address distinguishing characteristics and intricacies of the native languages of the three regions, looking at the spread and the diversity of these languages, as well as the results of language contact situations.
+Each module will address distinguishing characteristics and intricacies of the native languages of the region, looking at the spread and the diversity of these languages, as well as the results of language contact situations.
 We will hone in on specific themes of descriptive, historical, and typological interest.
-Among others we will address such issues as tone, nominal classification, serial verb constructions, switch reference, voice, precategoriality, nominalization, pluractionality, and evidentiality.
+Among other things, the course addresses topics such as tone, nominal classification, serial verb constructions, switch reference, voice, precategoriality, nominalization, language dispersal, and evidentiality.

-to acquire knowledge of the linguistic diversity of Africa, Island Southeast Asia and New Guinea, and the Americas and its historical and genetic background
+1. provide a first description of the linguistic diversity of Africa, Island Southeast Asia and New Guinea, and the Americas and their historical and genetic background;

-to understand how linguistic research is done either by, e.g., carrying out a basic reconstruction or typological task using primary data, or by reviewing one or more articles reporting on such work
+4. carry out an areal linguistic study by, e.g., a basic reconstruction or typological comparison using primary data, or by reviewing one or more articles reporting on such work;

-to gain practice in reporting on certain linguistic features in languages of one of the regions or all the regions in oral and/or written form
+5. report on specific linguistic features in languages of one of the regions or all the regions in oral and/or written form.

 Mode of instruction